katoro-a/Storm_type_final_project/README.md

 - Develop a classification machine learning model to predict EVENT_TYPE using the dataset taken from national centers for environmental information(NOAA).
 The dataset has information about
       - when the event happened:duration, month, year, time
       - where it happened:i.e. state, county
       - damage caused by the event:i.e. deaths, cost of damage to both crops and property, injuries.

+ # How to tackle it
+ In this repo you will find 4 ipynb files, begin with Explor_data.ipynb which takes an initial look a the data set and what possible trends or varibales may hold interest.
+Then follows Gather_compress_files, which selects the years with functioning files i.e location,details and fatalites for that year.
+They are then merged into one larger file for cleaning.
+Cleaning then identifies columns with repeating information, removes nans, outliers, and unecessary columns for the model.
+Classification_model_old scales the data for use in the following models: logisitical regression, random forests, and XG boost.
+While comparing model accruacy differences between SMOTE (oversampling)and TomekLinks(undersampling).

  # Focusing on the following years
   - Consecutive years were not selected as the location files were unavalible.
       - 2008